-Workshops are referred to as Ambassador Saturdays, which are an ongoing series of workshops and activities on leadership development, youth organizing, education reform, community engagement and much more.
-These activities take place at the Amachi Pittsburgh office located in Station Square on the 1ST and 3RD Saturday of each month from 11:00 a.m. to 2:00 p.m.
+WORKSHOPS & EVENTSWorkshops are referred to as Ambassador Saturdays, which are an ongoing series of workshops and activities on leadership development, youth organizing, education reform, community engagement and much more.
+These activities take place at the Amachi Pittsburgh office located at 1830 Forbes Ave., 2nd Floor, on the 1ST and 3RD Saturday of each month from 11:00 a.m. to 2:00 p.m.
 Special events and other activities are scheduled on a case-by-case basis and may take place on weekday evenings and/or weekends.

 The Amachi Ambassadors Coordinator will review all completed intake forms.
 Youth will then receive a follow-up phone call as well as all other necessary forms, which must be signed by a parent/guardian and returned to the Amachi Ambassadors Coordinator prior to participating in Ambassador activities and events.

 There is no deadline for intake; youth are accepted into the Ambassadors program on a rolling basis.ATTENDANCE

 Youth who attend regularly will benefit most.
 Youth are expected to arrive on time to all Ambassador events.

 Amachi Ambassadors provides an inclusive and safe space where all are respected.
 The following are prohibited when acting on behalf of or representing the Amachi Ambassadors Program and/or Amachi Pittsburgh: